martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 <h2>Why not use pip?</h2>

-[pip](https://pip.pypa.io/en/stable/) installs each Python package directly to the Python environment; while this works fine for the short term, problems can arise over time¹
+[pip](https://pip.pypa.io/en/stable/) installs Python packages directly to the main system Python environment; while this works fine for the short term, problems can arise over time¹

 <h2>Why use pipx?</h2>

-[pipx](https://pypa.github.io/pipx/) installs each Python package to a seperate virtual environment; in turn, this completely removes the potential for any long-term issues.
+[pipx](https://pypa.github.io/pipx/) installs each Python package to a seperate virtual Python environment; in turn, this completely removes the potential for any long-term issues.

+<h2>Sounds complicated!</h2>

+Far from it; pipx is no more complicated than pip!
+All of the hard work (the creation of environments, the installation of apps, and the setup of executables) is conveniently and automatically taken care of.

 <h2>Great!
 Where can I find it?</h2>